ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 ### Read-only Connection Properties {#read-only-conn-prop}

 The following generic Connection Properties are read-only, i.e. they cannot be changed by an application.

+#### Connection state {#conn-state}

+Name:
+: state

+Type:
+: Enumeration

+This property informs about the current state of the Connection.
+Possible values are: `Establishing`, `Established`, `Closing` or `Closed`.

+#### Can Send Data {#conn-send-data}

+Name:
+: canSend

+Type:
+: Boolean

+This property can be queried to learn whether the Connection can be used to send data.

+#### Can Receive Data {#conn-receive-data}

+Name:
+: canReceive

+Type:
+: Boolean

+This property can be queried to learn whether the Connection can be used to receive data.

+#### Maximum Message Size on Receive {#conn-max-msg-recv}

+Name:
+: recvMsgMaxLen

+Type:
+: Integer (non-negative)

+..

 #### Maximum Message Size Before Fragmentation or Segmentation {#conn-max-msg-notfrag}